awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/nodejs-dynamodb-tutorial.md

   this is output
   ```
 **Note**
-You can run all commands in this tutorial on a Linux virtual machine, and OS X machine, or an Amazon EC2 instance running Amazon Linux\.
+You can run all commands in this tutorial on a Linux virtual machine, an OS X machine, or an Amazon EC2 instance running Amazon Linux\.
 If you need a development environment, you can launch a single\-instance Elastic Beanstalk environment and connect to it with SSH\.
 + This tutorial uses a command line ZIP utility to create a source bundle that you can deploy to Elastic Beanstalk\.
 To use the `zip` command in Windows, you can install `UnxUtils`, a lightweight collection of useful command\-line utilities like `zip` and `ls`\. \(Alternatively, you can [use Windows Explorer](applications-sourcebundle.md#using-features.deployment.source.gui) or any other ZIP utility to create source bundle archives\.\)

 **To install UnxUtils**